fionarhuang/STA-426-Exercise/README.md

 # STA-426-Exercise
-This is to do the exercise of STA 426.
-The slides of STA 426 could be found [here](https://github.com/sta426hs2016/material)
+This is to submit the exercise of STA 426.

 ***